-The following projects were carried out in the summer of 2018 by CHE students though the CCE Summer Internship Program.
+The following projects were carried out in the summer of 2018 by CHE students through the CCE Summer Internship Program.

 CALS Student Internships

-The following projects were carried out in the summer of 2017 by CALS students though the CCE Summer Internship Program.
+The following projects were carried out in the summer of 2017 by CALS students through the CCE Summer Internship Program.

 Internship Location: Hudson Valley Research Laboratory (Ulster County) with onsite experience in Dutchess, Columbia, Orange Counties.